- What are the goals of this internship program?

 In addition, applicants must be able to demonstrate an interest in Canadian politics and federalism, and be able to communicate in French and English.

-- monitoring the COF website to ensure information is up to date and accurate;
+- monitoring the Council website to ensure information is up to date and accurate;

 - drafting briefing notes and other materials;